forkiesassds/MCGalaxy-Stuff/README.md

 A NA2 like version of /8ball
 ## spleef.cs
 A port of Supernova's spleef for MCGalaxy.
-## 14a08gen.cs
-A recration of 14a_08's terrain generator using existing code as reference.
-## 15agen.cs
-A recration of 15a's terrain generator using existing code as reference.
 ## alphagen.cs
 A port of Minecraft Alpha's terrain generator.
-Will NOT generate the same terrain using the same seeds.